What is Notes and Thoughts?

 - Searchable Note contents are also searchable, so you can find past thoughts using keywords.

-Comments for the Entire Book
+Comments for the Entire Work

 - Ratings and Reviews Rate with 5 stars, recommendation level, etc., using your own evaluation criteria.